CSC207-UofT/course-project-tut0201-007/phase2/design_document.md

 The main method of our program lies in this class.
 This manages the CommandLineInterface, instantiates courses, added filters, and negotiates output.

 #### CommandLineInterface
 The UI of the program.
-Prompts user to input each of their classes/filters, then provides an appropriate schedule that may be exported as an .ics.
+Prompts user to input each of their classes/filters, then provides an appropriate schedule that may be exported as an .ics/.csv/.jpg.

 ## UML Diagram